 The Hypothalamic Pituitary Testicular Axis (HPTA), the hypothalamus, which detects a need for the human body to produce more Testosterone, and will release varying amounts of GnRH, Is a hormone that signals the pituitary gland to begin the production and release of two essential gonadotropins: Luteinizing Hormone (LH) and Follicle Stimulating Hormone (FSH).
 Two hormones that work together to start the secretion of Testosterone.

 Two primary hormonal factors serve to inhibit, reduce, suppress, or shut down Testosterone production in the Hypothalamic Pituitary Testicular Axis (HPTA):

 - Estrogen Excess

-This fundamental understanding of the mechanisms of the Hypothalamic Pituitary Testicular Axis (HPTA) and negative feedback loop described above is essential to understanding how and why a proper post cycle therapy (PCT) program must be developed and utilized following an testosterone therapy.
+This fundamental understanding of the mechanisms of the Hypothalamic Pituitary Testicular Axis (HPTA) and negative feedback loop described above is essential to understanding how and why a proper post-cycle therapy (PCT) program must be developed and utilized following testosterone therapy.

 Determining Factors In Difficulty Recovering the Hypothalamic Pituitary Testicular Axis (HPTA):

-With testosterone therapy use, there are several different major determining factors in how much difficulty an individual will experience in recovery of their Hypothalamic Pituitary Testicular Axis (HPTA) and endogenous Testosterone function during post cycle therapy (PCT).
+With testosterone therapy use, there are several major determining factors in how much difficulty an individual will experience in recovering their Hypothalamic Pituitary Testicular Axis (HPTA) and endogenous Testosterone function during post-cycle therapy (PCT).